We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 A significant number of inclusions has a stronger likelihood of becoming visible to the naked eye and affecting its durability.

-The SI1 diamond has five types of inclusions:
+The SI1 diamond has six types of inclusions:

 The VS2 diamond only has three types of inclusions.
 There are seven total instances.

 But there are plenty of exceptions to this rule.

 This one earned a VS2 grade and has five different flaws.